rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 know then that God has put me in the wrong and closed his net about me. ^1906

-Behold, I cry out, Violence! but I am not answered; I call for help, but there is no justice. ^1907
+Behold, I cry out, 'Violence!' but I am not answered; I call for help, but there is no justice. ^1907

 He has walled up my way, so that I cannot pass, and he has set darkness upon my paths. ^1908